robatwilliams/decent-code/topics/error-handling.md

 ## Information management and capture

 **Include relevant and contextual information in exception/log messages.** Such information aids diagnosis of problems.
 Examples include problematic values, state, and identifiers.
+For custom exceptions, some of this information can be made mandatory in the constructor as opposed to the common practice of accepting a single string message.

 **Consider catch-wrap-rethrow to add a more helpful message and/or contextual information.** The original thrower may not have had much context or data to construct a particularly useful message.
 Callers of such throwers can catch such exceptions and wrap them in more informative exceptions before throwing those further.